WPBeginner

 Your OPML file will open in your browser window, and you need to save it to your desktop.
 Press CTRL+S (Command+S on Mac) to save the file on your computer.

 You will need to install and activate the Link Manager plugin.
-The plugin’s page says that it hasn’t been updated in last two years.
+The plugin’s page says it hasn’t been updated in many years.
 That’s because it didn’t need updating, and you can confidently install this plugin.

-Upon activation, the plugin will add a new menu item in your WordPress admin bar labeled ‘Links’.
+Upon activation, the plugin will add a new menu item labeled’ Links’ to your WordPress admin bar.

 Successful completion of blogroll link import

-Now if you don’t want to redirect your old users to your new site, then this will be your final step.
+Now, if you don’t want to redirect your old users to your new site, this will be your final step.

 Step 6: Redirecting Visitors and Preserving SEO